James Bond 007: Blood Stone: Plot

 In 2010, MI6 uncovers a plot by international terrorist Greco (Luis Soto) to conduct a suicide attack on the G-20 leaders, while attending a summit at the Acropolis structure in Athens.
 M (Judi Dench) assigns James Bond (Daniel Craig) to prevent the attack.
 After Greco flees from his personal yacht, Bond pursues him through Athens, before learning that he rigged an SUV with explosives.
-After deciding Greco leave alive, Bond pursues after the SUV in a commandeered Aston Martin DBS V12, disabling it before it can reach the G-20 summit.
+After deciding to let Greco leave alive, Bond pursues after the SUV in a commandeered Aston Martin DBS V12, disabling it before it can reach the G-20 summit.

 The following morning, M contacts Bond with news that Malcolm Tedworth (Timothy Watson), a researcher who disappeared while conducting top-level work for the Ministry of Defence, has been located in Istanbul.
 Suspecting he was kidnapped for his research, Bond is assigned to recover both Tedworth and his work.
 Finding the researcher being held at a construction site, Bond witnesses Tedworth being interrogated by a courier named Bernin (Ramon Tikaram), who seeks access to his USB drive containing his research.
 After acquiring what he needs, Bernin executes Tedworth and flees across the city, prompting Bond to pursue after him using an Aston Martin DB5.
 Unable to recover the data as it is fenced, Bond interrogates Bernin before killing him, learning he works for businessman Stefan Pomerov (Laurence Possa).
 Sent by M to Monaco, Bond works with fellow MI6 agent Nicole Hunter (Joss Stone) to find evidence at one of Pomerov's casinos.

 The pair find information that Pomerov has frequented a disused chemical refinery he owns in Siberia, receiving a tip off it is storing bio-weapons, and head out to investigate it.
 The pair soon discover Pomerov is operating a bio-factory that is manufacturing bio-weapons, prompting them to destroy it.
 Discovering Pomerov intends to smuggle out bio-weapons he already has, Bond pursues after him to an ekranoplan.
 Boarding it before it takes off, Bond kills Pomerov and secures the bio-weapons for disposal by Russian troops.
 After he parts way with Nicole, Bond becomes suspicious of the tip off they received when he reports to M, suspecting it was arranged to secure Pomerov's elimination.
 Using Bernin's phone that he took, Bond has MI6 trace a number he had received that wasn't a local call.
 The call turns out to come from Chinese intelligence officer General Ping (David K.S.
 Tse), who contacts Bond for a meeting in Bangkok to discuss the reason for his communication with Bernin.